ali1naqvi/ali-naq/content/authors/admin/_index.md

 ---

 ## About Me
 I am a Computer Science MSc student researching evolutionary computation at McMaster University, supervised by Dr. Stephen Kelly.
 Prior to this, I completed my undergraduate degree in Computer Science specializing in AI with a minor in Mathematics at the University of Windsor.
+In my research, I study sequential decision-making models for time series forecasting with a particular interest in developing models that emulate the brain's approach to hierarchical planning.

 Outside of academics, I enjoy reading, movies, art, and playing the violin.